Azure/azure-iot-sdks/c/doc/devbox_setup.md

 <a name="linux"/>
 ## Set up a Linux development environment

 This section shows you how to set up a development environment for the Azure IoT device SDK for C on [Ubuntu].
+[CMake] will create makefiles and [make] tool will use these makefiles to compile the C SDK source code using [gcc] compiler.

 **Note:** This setup process requires **cmake** version **3.x** or higher and **gcc** version **4.9** or higher.

-You can verify the current version installed in your environment using the `cmake --version` command.
+For [CMake], verify the current version installed in your environment using the `cmake --version` command.
 For information about how to upgrade your version of cmake to 3.x on Ubuntu 14.04, see http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04.

-You can verify the current version installed in your environment using the `gcc --version` command.
+For [gcc], verify the current version installed in your environment using the `gcc --version` command.
 For information about how to upgrade your version of gcc on Ubuntu 14.04, see http://askubuntu.com/questions/466651/how-do-i-use-the-latest-gcc-4-9-on-ubuntu-14-04.

 Older **gcc** version **4.4.7** support has also been added and tested on 14.04.1-Ubuntu SMP.
 It is tested with `./build.sh --skip-unittests --use-websockets` build option.